The Turnitin (TII) FAQ

 TII recognizes the structure of passages, so that a passage with simple word substitutions (e.g., “helped” in place of “assisted”) will still trigger a match.
 Unlike patch-writing, proper paraphrasing will not trigger a match.

 In a formatted NPS thesis, boilerplate text accounts for about 4–5% of the content.
 Numerous footnotes with lengthy book titles or URLs can contribute a sizeable amount to the composite percentage.
 We have seen theses with a TII score of 6% that contain significant attribution errors and other theses with scores over 20% that are uniformly well-attributed.

 Studies show that TII only catches about two-thirds of unoriginal material.
 (Carl Straumsheim, “What Is Detected?”
 Inside Higher Ed, July 14, 2015.)

-Also, TII can’t identify well-paraphrased passages that lack citations, borrowed images, most information in images, or material copied from sources not in its repositories (e.g., undigitized books).
+Also, TII can’t identify well-paraphrased passages that lack citations, unattributed borrowed images, raw data in images, or material copied from sources not in its repositories (e.g., undigitized books).

 TII is essentially an amped-up spell-checker.
 It simply identifies matches to passages found elsewhere.

 Matches can include genuinely misattributed material.
 They also include “false positives,” or matches that do not meet the definition of plagiarism.
 Therefore, someone must review every match in the report to determine whether a match is a candidate for plagiarism or simply a false positive.